 Community College: There are no subject or grade requirements for admission to a California Community College.
 After high school, a student must be 18 years old or have a high school diploma (or equivalent) to enroll.
 Students must take a placement examination.
 High school students may concurrently enroll in classes at the community college with permission from their counselor.

-For more information and assistance on college admission, financial aid, and test preparation go to the Counseling Section of the MCAA school website: http://charter.mjusd.com/administration/counseling
+For more information and assistance on college admission, financial aid, and test preparation go to: https://charter.mjusd.com/Counseling/Home/index.html

 Marysville Charter Academy for the Arts UC/CSU Approved Course List